jacek-marchwicki/example-rx-and-kotlin-and-either/articles/error-handling-coding.md

 }
 ```

-### Images
+## Images

-We usually some kind of nice image with text when user does not have messages or contacts on lists:
+We usually some kind of nice image with text when the user does not have messages or contacts on lists:

 ```kotlin
 val errorManager = ErrorManager(listOf(